Kathryn2354/VBA/Readme.md

 ## This code changes the selected cells into a markdown table format.
     `Public Sub markdown()

         Dim cell As Range
         Dim selectedRange As Range

         Set selectedRange = Application.Selection

         Dim rowCounter As Integer
         Dim columnCounter As Integer
         Dim totalColumns As Integer
         Dim currentColumnWidth As Integer

         totalColumns = selectedRange.Columns.Count

         Dim ColumnWidth(40) As String

         '///
         '/// init lengths of columns
         '///

         For I = 0 To totalColumns
             ColumnWidth(I) = 0
         Next I

         '///
         '/// go through range to calculate maximum lengths of each column '///

         For Each row In selectedRange.Rows

             columnCounter = 0

             For Each cell In row.Cells

                 currentColumnWidth = Len(cell.Value)

                 If (currentColumnWidth > ColumnWidth(columnCounter)) Then

                         ColumnWidth(columnCounter) = currentColumnWidth

                     End If

                     columnCounter = columnCounter + 1
                     '/// Debug.Print cell.Address, " ", cell.Value, "->", Len(cell.Value)

                 Next cell

             Next row

             '///
             '/// go through range to add extra spaces and make create the markdown table format '///
             Dim currentLine As String

             rowCounter = 0
             For Each row In selectedRange.Rows

                 columnCounter = 0

                 currentLine = "|"

                 For Each cell In row.Cells

                     currentColumnWidth = ColumnWidth(columnCounter)
                     Dim extraSpaces As Integer

                     currentLine = currentLine & " "
                     currentLine = currentLine & cell.Value
                     extraSpaces = currentColumnWidth - Len(cell.Value)

                     For j = 0 To extraSpaces

                         currentLine = currentLine & " "

                     Next j

                     currentLine = currentLine & " |"

                     columnCounter = columnCounter + 1
                     '/// Debug.Print cell.Address, " ", cell.Value, "->", Len(cell.Value)

                 Next cell

                 Debug.Print currentLine

                 If (rowCounter = 0) Then

                     currentLine = "|"
                     columnCounter = 0

                     For j = 0 To (totalColumns - 1)

                         currentLine = currentLine
                         currentColumnWidth = ColumnWidth(columnCounter)
                         currentLine = currentLine & "-"

                         For k = 0 To currentColumnWidth

                             currentLine = currentLine & "-"
                         Next k

                         currentLine = currentLine & "-|"
                         columnCounter = columnCounter + 1

                     Next j

                     Debug.Print currentLine
                 End If

                 rowCounter = rowCounter + 1

             Next row

         End Sub`

-This vba function markdownFormat allow you to select a range of cells in which the code will change the selcted range of cells you have picked into markdown table format in the visual basic windows.
-You must copy the created visual basic markdown table format to a github markdown file in order to make it work.
-Since VBA only work once you must close your vba window and excel file with macro enabled or otherwise it missed up your excel sheet.
+The first loop counts number of columns in the selected range of row the user have selected.

+The second for loop find the maximum length for each column in the slected range of cells.
+Inside the for loop we are comparing the currentcolumnwidth length to the text length of the next column.
+If the text length of the next column is greater then the currentcolumnwidth length.
+It now set that new length to the currentcolumnwidth variable.
+There is counter the count up the column by one each time it loops.
+This repeat over and over again until its finds all of the maximum length for cell in each column in the selected range of row the user have selected.

+The third for loop uses the previous for loop to change the selected range of column and cell into the markdown table format.
+Inside for loop has a for loop that checks if the cell need to add extra spaces to even up the table.
+This for loop also add the signiture symbol "|" of markdown table in the biginning and the end of each cell in each row.
+The for loop also check for if the row of cell is header.

 <h1> User Guide to open macros </h1>